Erickcaron3/myBudgetGUI/README.md

 For education purposes, no framework as Angular, React or Vue are currently used.

 Creation: 23/05/2023.
-Last update: 23/05/2023.
+Last update: 27/05/2023.

-To be fixed:
-* Code repetition in index-handler.js

 To be implemented:
-* Adding expense's form validation.
+* Adding expense's form validation
-* Functionnality of update individually expenses.
-* Functionnality of deletion individually expenses.
-* As soon as backend application can be started, delete the expensedao.js and connect into API via Ajax.
+* Communication with backend using Ajax for adding expense functionallity and reading all expenses